 - FERPA has notification requirements.
 These are things a district or IHE must do.

 - Annual Notification of FERPA Rights

 - Directory Information

+- Seeks or intends to enroll disclosures

 - PPRA Notification (For K12)

 - Requirements are broad.
 Adopting transparency in communication and publication can increase trust / communication with the school community.
 (Adopting best practices are things a district can do.)